Relation between bicrossed products and crossed extensions of fusion categories: Acknowledgements

 \section{Acknowledgements}

 MM was partially supported by the Association for Women in Mathematics (AWM) through the AWM Mathematical Endeavors Revitalization Program (MERP) grant.
 The research of JP was partially supported by the NSF grant DMS-2146392.
 HMPP, MM, and JP were partially supported by Simons Foundation Award 889000 as part of the Simons Collaboration on Global Categorical Symmetries.
 HMPP and JP would like to thank the hospitality and excellent working conditions at the Department of Mathematics at the University of Hamburg, where JP has carried out part of this research as an Experienced Fellow of the Alexander von Humboldt Foundation and HMPP as a visitor.
+We thank the referee for the detailed and helpful comments to improve this manuscript.